 Andrew Breitbart, the late editor and founder of BigGovernment.com, is shown in this file photo speaking at a rally at the conservative Americans for Prosperity "Defending the American Dream Summit" in Washington on Nov.
 5.

 Tina Brown, editor of The Daily Beast and Newsweek, tells us what she's been reading in a feature that Morning Edition likes to call "Word of Mouth."
-This month, Brown selects two pieces of writing profiling individuals at the center of political change in their respective countries.
+This month, Brown has been thinking about the contributions of journalists to global culture.

 The New Zealand town of Christchurch is rebuilding after an earthquake left its 19th century cathedral in ruins.
 Its replacement has been dubbed "the cardboard cathedral."
 It's a temporary fix while the permanent building is under construction.

 The crisis between Sudan and South Sudan has intensified with the north branding its recently independent southern neighbor the enemy.
 This follows two weeks of bitter fighting in the disputed oil-producing border area between the two Sudans.
 NPR's Ofeibea Quist-Arcton is monitoring developments from her base in Dakar, Senegal and joins us now.

 NEARY: Now, Ofeibea, just bring us up to date on what is happening in Sudan and South Sudan right now.

 Apple share prices dropped more than 4 percent on the NASDAQ Monday — continuing a five-day decline for the maker of iPads and iPhones.
 In that span, the company's market value has dropped by almost $60 billion.
 Analysts say this may just be a price correction but warn that it could drag the markets down with it.